Fermat-ORG/fermat-framework/README.md

 * Master plan design comcept, wiht no overlaping functionality but shared ownership.

-##### 9. Fermat user base should be a shared asset.
+##### 9. Fermat user base must be a shared asset.

-* Any developer should be able to profit from the growing Fermat user base by writing Plugins this user base could consume via the developers of the wallets they are using.
+* Any developer must be able to profit from the growing Fermat user base by writing Plugins this user base could consume via the developers of the wallets they are using.

-##### 10. Fermat should be inclusive with crypto currency industry members.
+##### 10. Fermat must be inclusive with crypto currency industry members.

 * Any bitcoin | crypto | blockchain established startup could write their own plugins and expose their services to both Fermat developers and the Fermat user base.
 * Any alt-coin community could write plugins to enable their crypto currency within the Fermat wallet ecosystem.

-##### 11. Fermat should be inclusive with the current financial system.
+##### 11. Fermat must be inclusive with the current financial system.

 * Banks and financial institutions could write plugins to enable Fermat wallets hold funds in banks and other financial institutions.